MultiSafepay/message-bus/README.md

 ## Requirements

-- You will need a MultiSafepay account.
-Consider [creating a test account](https://testmerchant.multisafepay.com/signup) first.
 - If using Node 8.0+, we recommend using async/await.
 For older versions of Node, use promises or callbacks instead of async/await.

 ## Installation